dewan-ahmed/gitops-contents/blogs/2021-02-16-openshift-sso-argocd.md

 - Switch to the developer perspective
 - Navigate to the “openshift-gitops” project
-- Go to “Secrets” tab and find the secret `<argocd-instance-name>-cluster` e.g. “argocd-cluster-cluster” in this case
+- Go to “Secrets” tab and find the secret `<argocd-instance-name>-cluster` e.g. “openshift-gitops-cluster” in this case

 ![Accessing the secret - step1](../assets/images/rhsso-argocd/access-secret-1.png)